RomainCyr/LTRSP-3589/2_feature_validation/2_sr_policy_netconf_bonus/README.md

 Fail the testcase using the `self.failed()` method, if the `total-policy-count` is not 0.
 The full testcase should be stopped as the initial conditions are not met.
 Use the `goto` argument of the `failed()` method to do so, as no change was done to the testbed the goto target should be `next_tc`.

+*Note that the `total-policy-count` retrieved is a string, it must be converted to an integer before doing the comparison.*

 ### Step 4 - Define a Lock context for the target configuration to ensure that the requests are atomic